 Plan Ahead!
 The very first thing you must do is have the structure inspected by a licensed asbestos inspector to ensure the structure does not contain asbestos.
 If it does contain asbestos, it must be removed in accordance with NDHHS regulations (Title 178 NAC 22, Para 005.01C 2).
 This is a NDHHS requirement.

 Why is that so important, and what do I do next?

-In addition, whenever a structure under the control of the fire department is to be demolished and moved to a safer burning site prior to the fire training exercise, a NESHAP Notification of Demolition and Renovation form must be submitted to the NDEE at least ten working days prior to any demolition action.
-Note that these forms are separate and distinct form requirements.
-Most fire training exercises do not require a structure be moved; for those facilities a NESHAP Notification of Demolition and Renovation form will not need to be completed.
+In addition, whenever a structure under the control of the fire department is to be demolished and moved to a safer burning site prior to the fire training exercise a NESHAP Notification of Demolition and Renovation form must be submitted to the NDEE at least ten working days prior to any demolition action.
+Note that the Nebraska Fire Training Demolition Notification form and the NESHAP Notice of Demolition form are separate and distinct form requirements.
+Most fire training exercises do not require a structure be moved; for those facilities the NESHAP form will not need to be completed.

 3. Call the Air Inspection & Compliance number or the NDHHS number if you have questions.